-By the time you read this it will be already April 14 in Australia, the continent he took to in order to film the video clip for the song “Let’s Dance”.
+By the time you read this it will be already April 14 in Australia, the continent he travelled to in order to film the video clip for the song “Let’s Dance”.
 It was 1983 and there were more folk dancing to David Bowie than ever before.
-“Let’s Dance” was the main single from the eponymous album and suddenly a considerable part of the world discovered the icon gone global after fourteen albums where he appealed mostly to a crowd that felt motivated to live up to their different music tastes, clothing, sexuality and whatever Bowie stood and stands for ever since he appeared with his new approach to music and fashion.
-Assisted by funkmaster Nile Rogers, better known as founding member of Chic and producer of major hits from bands like Sister Sledge the record made its way to dance floors.
+“Let’s Dance” was the main single from the eponymous album and suddenly the general public discovered this gone global after fourteen albums where he appealed mostly to a crowd that felt motivated to live up to their different music tastes, clothing, sexuality and whatever Bowie stood and stands for, ever since he appeared with his new approach to music and fashion.
+Assisted by funkmaster Nile Rogers, better known as founding member of Chic and producer of major hits from bands like Sister Sledge the record made its way to the dancefloor.
 But despite the clear funk influence Bowie did not give up his rock influences having invited Steve Ray Vaughan to add his guitar riffs thereby launching an album with the right funky feel that suited the early 80’s but with a pint of rock here and there.
 The image, another distinguishing feature of David Bowie seemed to follow the popular spirit of the new Bowie.
 Wearing immaculate suites in pastel colours and his hair dyed blond Bowie looked rather like an northern-European holidaymaker than the alien he had impersonated in some records.

-35 years after being released “Let’s Dance” is still a difficult album to digest for the hardcore Bowie fan and marked a period of some creative decline in the man’s career.
+35 years after being released “Let’s Dance” is still a difficult album to digest for the hardcore Bowie fanbase and did mark a period of some creative decline in the man’s career.
 The Bowie for the many not the few was not the Bowie the few waited for and he would regain his particular fanbase only after “Outside” which followed the popular “Tonight” and the not so popular “Never let me down” and “Black Tie White Noise”.
-After that he failed again when trying to have a go with drum’n and bass with “Earthling”, when he launched “Hours” a mild album and “Relity” equally mild, the album that preced “Heathen”, the record that hinted somehow to the path he would follow when he launched “The Next Day” and his final epos “Blackstar”, the record that proved that despite some failed attempts he was still the man he stands for for many – avant-garde, unpredictable and master of reinvention.
+And he would fail again when he had a go with drum’n and bass with “Earthling”, when he launched the mild album “Hours” and the equally mild “Relity” that preceded “Heathen”, the record that hinted somehow to his new career path.
+After a long pause he launched “The Next Day” and later his final epos “Blackstar”, where he proved what he has always been – avant-garde, unpredictable and master of reinvention.

 “The Next Day”, the much anticipated and publicised new album by David Bowie is out this week worldwide.
 It all began with the release of the first single “Where are we now” that brings us to Berlin, to the city where he once lived and recorded three of his best albums and where his creativity was at its […]